 If you have any particular concerns about the amount of tofu in your diet, consult a doctor or registered dietitian.

 Eating tofu is safe for most people.
-Still, if you’re worried about side effects, consider talking with a registered dietitian or your doctor.
+Still, if you’re worried about side effects, consider talking with a registered dietitian or doctor.

 You can purchase tofu in bulk or in individual packages.
 It ranges in consistency from soft to extra-firm.